Exawind/nalu-wind/docs/source/user/build_manually.rst

 HYPRE
 ~~~~~

-Nalu can use HYPRE solvers and preconditioners, especially for Pressure Poisson
+Nalu-Wind can use HYPRE solvers and preconditioners, especially for Pressure Poisson
 solves.
 However, this dependency is optional and is not enabled by default.
 Users wishing to use HYPRE solver and preconditioner combination must compile
-HYPRE library and link to it when building Nalu.
+HYPRE library and link to it when building Nalu-Wind.

 .. code-block:: bash